danwbyrne/austin-garrard.github.io/_posts/2018-04-15-hueCtrl-Refactor.md

 	Abandoned an old phillips hue bridge library.
 While I tried to use the 3.x.x version of the library originally I immediately had issues with it and decided to rewrite for the uses that I need.
-This additionally gives me more experience working with APIs directly which I have desperately need.
+This additionally gives me more experience working with APIs directly which I have desperately needed.

 Going forward on this project I am going to implement some threading to optimize the sync between light and screen, as well as a GUI for setup and location based capturing.